azizbarank/NLP-Tutorials/resources.md

 Libraries I use to do basic ML:

-a)  Scikit-learn: A Python library that is widely used by numerous data scientists.
+a)  *Scikit-learn*: A Python library that is widely used by numerous data scientists.
 For simple NLP tasks like text classification, algorithms of scikit-learn (e.g., Naive Bayes, Logistic Regression, SVM) could be tried first to obtain a performance baseline.

-b)  Gensim: Another useful Python library based on statistical machine learning.
+b)  *Gensim*: Another useful Python library based on statistical machine learning.
 It is used for general unsupervised tasks, especially for topic modeling with the algorithms of:

 •   Latent Semantic Indexing (LSI, LSA)